HamzaFarhat/LeetCodePrep/README.md

 # LeetCodePrep
 - Some Leetcode solutions from my questions practice
+## Remove Duplicate
+- Uses O(1) memory space and a 2 pointer approach to solve question
 ## Sol.py
 - Best Time to Buy and Sell Stock II Solution
 ## Rotate.py